opensearch-project/documentation-website/_api-reference/index-apis/component-template.md

 ## Example requests

-The following example requests show how to use the Create Component template API.
+The following example requests show how to use the Create or update component template API.

 ### Create with index aliases